MariaOsmala/TFBS/README.md

   - perform logistic regression analysis to predict cell-type-specificity of a cCRE based on motif matches
   - analyse the difference between composite motif center and overlapping flanks of monomeric motifs aligned againt the composite motif

+**More documentation and instructions on how to run the code are coming soon.**

 ## Installation

 <!-- This is a comment and will not be displayed